Best digital video camera iMore 2021

 - Battery life could be better

 If you're new to videography, we recommend the Kicteck 604s.
+You can use your Android phone or iPhone as a video camera, but a dedicated camcorder offers a smoother experience.
 This is a camcorder-style digital video camera that's easy on the wallet.
 For your money, you'll get a lightweight video camera with a flip-out 3-inch TFT LCD, two batteries, a USB charger, an AV cable, a carry bag, and the user manual.

 The camera is easy enough for total newbies to operate.
 It has physical buttons all along the body that control zooming, navigate through the menu, handle playback, and so forth.
-The Kicteck connects directly to a TV for reviewing and sharing footage and is useable as a webcam when paired with your computer.
+The Kicteck connects directly to a TV to review and share footage and is useable as a great webcam when paired with your computer.
 The sensor is 24 megapixels, and the fixed lens zooms in and out up to 16X.

 The Kicteck shoots decent footage and stills during daylight hours but struggles a little after dark.
 If you're a nighttime creative, you should carry a fill light of some sort to locations to avoid the possibility of grainy footage.
 Also, the zoom does not work in webcam mode, so if this is your sole reason for purchasing a digital video camera, you may want to look elsewhere.
 For the money, we find this to be a good beginner video cam at a great price that will thrill young minds.